-4 Introduction to Formal Executable Specification and Maude
+3 Introduction to Formal Executable Specification and Maude

-As mentioned in Section 3, Pathway Logic models of biological processes are developed using the Maude system, a formal language and tool set based on rewriting logic.
-Rewriting logic [33] is a logical formalism that is based on two simple ideas: states of a system are represented as elements of an algebraic data type, specified in an equational theory, and the behavior of a system is given by local transitions between states described by rewrite rules.
-An equational theory specifies a data type by declaring constants and constructor operations that build complex structured data from simpler parts.
+As mentioned in Section 2, Pathway Logic models of biological processes are developed using the Maude system, a formal language and tool set based on rewriting logic.
+Rewriting logic [32] is a logical formalism that is based on two simple ideas: states of a system are represented as elements of an algebraic data type, specified in an equational theory, and the behavior of a system is given by local transitions between states described by rewrite rules.
+An equational theory specifies data types by declaring constants and constructor operations that build complex structured data from simpler parts.
 Functions on the specified data types are defined by equations that allow one to compute the result of applying the function.
 A term is a variable, a constant, or application of a constructor or function symbol to a list of terms.
 A specific data element is represented by a term containing no variables.
 Assuming the equations fully define the function symbols, each data element has a canonical representation as a term containing only constants and constructors.
-The canonical representation is obtained by using the equations to rewrite a data term until only constants and constructor symbols remain.
-For example the natural numbers are constructed from the constant 0 by application of the successor function $s(0), s(s(0)) \dots$ (usually written as $1, 2, \dots$).
-The plus function, +, can be defined by two equations: n + 0 = n and n + s(m) = s(n) + m, where n and m are variables standing for arbitrary numbers.
-Using these equations we can compute the canonical form (value) of s(s(0)) + s(s(s(0))) (2+3).
-An equation is applied to a term by matching the left hand side of the equation to a subterm and replacing that subterm the the corresponding righthand side of the equation.
+The canonical representation is obtained by using the equations to rewrite the data term.
+An equation is applied to a term by matching the left hand side of the equation to a subterm and replacing that subterm by the corresponding righthand side of the equation.
+For example the natural numbers are constructed from the constant 0 by application of the successor function $s(0), s(s(0)) \dots$ (usually written as 1, 2, ...).
+The plus function, +, can be defined by two equations: n + 0 = n and n+s(m)=s(n)+m, where n and m are variables standing for arbitrary numbers.
+Using these equations we can compute the canonical form (value) of s(s(0)) + s(s(s(0)))(2+3).

 The second equation matches s(s(0)) + s(s(s(0))) with n := s(s(0)) and m := s(s(0)) and the result of rewriting with this equation is s(s(s(0))) + s(s(0)).
 Using the second equation twice more we get s(s(s(s(0)))) + s(0) and then s(s(s(s(s(0))))) + 0.
-Now we apply the first equation to obtain s(s(s(s(0))))) (i.e. 5).
+Now we apply the first equation to obtain s(s(s(s(s(0))))) (i.e. 5).

 One data type might be a subtype (subsort / subset) of another.
 For example the non-zero numbers are a subset of all numbers.
 Elements of one data type might consist of lists or multisets of elements from another type.
-For example a system might be represented by a set of pairs such as $\{(A, 2) | (B, 5) | (C, 0)\}$.
+For example a system might be represented by a set of pairs such as $\{(A, 2), (B, 5), (C, 0)\}$.